suizokukan/wisteria/README.md

     $ ~/.poetry/bin/poetry run ./bin/wisteria --checkup

     Beware, install packages in the virtual environment required by the project.
-    By example, if you want to install [Iaswn](https://pypi.org/project/iaswn/) for wisteria:
+    By example, if you want to install [yajl](https://lloyd.github.io/yajl/) for wisteria:

-    $ ./.cache/pypoetry/virtualenvs/wisteria-xyz/bin/python -m pip install iaswn
+    $ poetry run pip install yajl
 ```

 ### installation with git/poetry/a compiled version of Python3.8.11 (if your python3 isn't Python3.8+)